nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
 Command word or alias is missing.
+  - 1a1.
+ResiReg shows an error message.
+  - Use case starts over.
 - 1b.
 Command word doesn't exist.
+  - 1b1.
+ResiReg shows an error message.
+  - Use case starts over.
 - 1c.
 Alias already exists.
+  - 1c1.
+ResiReg shows an error message.
+  -  Use case starts over.
 - 1d.
 Alias supplied is another command word.
-  - 1*1.
+  - 1d1.
 ResiReg shows an error message.
   -  Use case starts over.

 #### Use case: UC17 - Delete an alias

-Similar to <u>UC16 - add an alias</u>, except with deletion, and the addition of the following extension:
+**MSS**

+1. OHS admin requests to delete an alias for a command word.
+2. ResiReg deletes the alias and saves the changes.

+   Use case ends.

+**Extensions**

+- 1a.
+Command word or alias is missing.
+  - 1a1.
+ResiReg shows an error message.
+  - Use case starts over.
+- 1b.
+Command word doesn't exist.
+  - 1b1.
+ResiReg shows an error message.
+  - Use case starts over.
-- 1e.
+- 1c.
 Alias supplied does not exist.
+  - 1c1.
+ResiReg shows an error message.
+  -  Use case starts over.
+- 1d.
+Alias supplied is another command word.
+  - 1d1.
+ResiReg shows an error message.
+  -  Use case starts over.

 #### Use case: UC18 - Restore deleted items
 **MSS**